The traditional website development process typically attempts to solve the problems of a company’s current site.

 Perhaps the website has outdated content or broken links, needs a refreshed look and feel, lacks the latest features and functionality, or no longer generating the right kind of leads for your business.

-While building a website, the pages are developed independently based on the content that’s there and in isolation of other pages within the site.
+While building a website design, the pages are developed independently based on the content that’s there and in isolation of other pages within the site.

 The traditional website development process usually looks something like this.